bookstein/project_prototype/README.md

 ![ScreenShot](/static/images/scrn_cap2.png "On click")

-The Naive Bayes classifier used for generating politicalness scores has a precision of about 87% and recall of 88%.
-It tends to overpredict political content.
+The Naive Bayes classifier used for generating politicalness scores tends to overpredict political content, probably because the training data is not diverse enough and does not reflect the true proportion of political content on Twitter.

 Previously I had used a simple hashtag counter to score users' politicalness, which counted the number of hashtags in a user's timeline and returned a ratio of political to total hashtags.